WPMedia/arc-themes-blocks/blocks/gallery-block/README.md

 ## Events

-_Blocks can emit events.
-The following is a list of events that are emitted by this block._
+The following is a list of events that are emitted by this block.

 | **Event Name**           | **Description**                         |
 | ------------------------ | --------------------------------------- |